clydemcqueen/ardusub_surftrak/README.md

 We propose a [surface (seafloor) tracking feature for ArduSub](https://github.com/clydemcqueen/ardupilot/tree/clyde_surftrak) inspired by the [surface tracking feature in ArduCopter](https://ardupilot.org/copter/docs/terrain-following-manual-modes.html).
-Surface tracking in ArduSub requires a down-facing rangefinder (e.g., the Blue Robotics Ping Sonar) and can be enabled in ALT_HOLD mode to allow the vehicle to maintain a constant altitude above the terrain.
+Surface tracking in ArduSub requires a down-facing rangefinder (e.g., the Blue Robotics Ping Sonar) and is activated by selecting the new RNG_HOLD flight mode.

 The [auto altitude control feature](https://discuss.bluerobotics.com/t/altimeter-and-auto-altitude/2039) was proposed previously.
 This feature works by feeding rangefinder data into the ArduPilot EKF as the z position, replacing the barometer input.